sc15653/conflict-merge/README.md

-# Second Title by Person B, but reedited by person A
+# Title written by Person B